Patient Experience Guide

 Experience Exceptional, Experience Peterson Health

 Since 1949, Peterson Health has served as the largest employer in Kerr County, today supporting more than 1,300 employees.
-For 75 years, we have been meeting and exceeding the healthcare needs of our community and nine surrounding counties, plus of late, becoming a destination hospital for many award-winning service lines, including our cardiovascular program, certified stroke rehabilitation center, total joint replacement program, quality and safety initiatives, and patient experience.
+For more than 75 years, we have been meeting and exceeding the healthcare needs of our community and nine surrounding counties, plus of late, becoming a destination hospital for many award-winning service lines, including our cardiovascular program, certified stroke rehabilitation center, total joint replacement program, quality and safety initiatives, and patient experience.

 Rest assured that as your largest healthcare system in the Texas Hill Country, we will meet your healthcare needs, keep you close to home, and strive to continue offering world-class care – today, tomorrow, and always.